LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 The definition of weak derivative requires one to integrate against smooth functions whenever trying to prove some property holds.
 This is somewhat cumbersome.
-One would much rather:
+One would much rather

 1. Work pretending all Sobolev functions are (classically) smooth.

 2. Manipulate them according to the standard rules of calculus.

 3. Obtain a result that holds for all Sobolev functions (and not just the classically smooth ones).

-The density of various
-spaces of smooth functions in Sobolev spaces can rigorously justify this process.
-Or, to use Tao's terminology, by giving ourselves [an epsilon of room](https://terrytao.wordpress.com/2009/02/28/tricks-wiki-give-yourself-an-epsilon-of-room/).
+This process can be rigorously justified by the density of various spaces of smooth functions in Sobolev spaces.
+Or to use Tao's terminology, by giving ourselves [an epsilon of room](https://terrytao.wordpress.com/2009/02/28/tricks-wiki-give-yourself-an-epsilon-of-room/).